cschran/mphil-amm-practical2/README.md

 Ensure you have the following applications installed and in your command line search:
 1. `VMD`:\
-VMD is a molecular visualization program for displaying, animating, and analyzing molecular systems using 3-D graphics and built-in scripting.\
+VMD is a molecular visualization program for displaying, animating, and analysing molecular systems using 3-D graphics and built-in scripting.\
 Can either be installed via `conda`, or from source code (not advised for beginners).\
 `conda install -c conda-forge vmd-python`
 2. `CP2K`:\
 CP2K is a quantum chemistry and solid state physics software package that can perform atomistic simulations of solid state, liquid, molecular, periodic, material, crystal, and biological systems.\
 Can either be installed via `conda`, or from source code (not advised for beginners).\
-`conda install -c conda-forge cp2k`
+`conda install -c conda-forge cp2k`\
+If you are fortunate enough to be the proud owner of a MAC, congrats, you just made your life slightly more interesting.\
+The conda version of cp2k is unfortunately outdated, so you would only be able to run `01-FF-Water`.\
+There is a homebrew install, which should work fine, see [details](https://www.cp2k.org/howto:compile_on_macos).\
+`brew install cp2k`.
 3. Make sure that you have clonded the repository with all required input files.\
 `git clone https://github.com/cschran/mphil-amm-practical2.git`

 If you don't have a working `conda` installation, it is very easy to setup via [`miniconda`](https://docs.conda.io/projects/miniconda/en/latest/).

 Ensure that you have at least a rudimentary knowledge of the unix command line interface (also called the shell) to your computer, and can use grep, awk and other simple text manipulation tools to clean the output files to be processed.